archondigital/archondigital.github.io/_posts/2015-02-05-no-left-turn.md

 People converge at the intersections of Taft and Quirino avenues near the Papal Nunciature as they await the arrival of Pope Francis.

 Photo taken last January 15, using a Sony A6000 with a SEL50F18 lens.
-[See image on Flickr][1] for complete metadata.
+[See image on Flickr][1] for EXIF.

 [1]: https://www.flickr.com/photos/archondigital/16331014162/in/photostream/